 CRIME IS RISING

 In a plea to defund the police, County Judge Clay Jenkins made the statement, “the police are still killing us.”.
 Many believe that.
 Let’s look at the facts.
 In 2019, Dallas police officers fired their weapons a total of 11 times.
 Think about that.
 Out of over three thousand officers, over the course of an entire year, only eleven fired their weapons.
 In 2020, only four officers fired their weapons.
+One person was killed.
 Is what Judge Jenkins said true?
 Are the police still killing us?
-Contrast those numbers with the250 murders in 2020, and ask yourself: Is the problem police brutality, or criminal brutality?
+Contrast those numbers with the 254 murders in 2020, and ask yourself: Is the problem police brutality, or criminal brutality?
 Would we be better off with fewer police; or, with more police?

 This shameful rhetoric demoralizes the police, makes minorities afraid to call the police, discourages minorities from joining the police force and emboldens the criminals.
 The Dallas City Council should present the truth and stand up for the police department.

 Two years ago, every council member ran on a promise to increase the number of police officers.
 Last year, the wind shifted and a number of them supported defunding the police.